Aperson6002/Aperson/README.md

-- 👋 Hi, I’m @GrantGreving
+- 👋 Hi, I’m Grant Greving
-- 👀 I’m interested in ...
-JS, HTML
+- 👀 I’m interested in JS and HTML
-- 🌱 I’m currently learning ...
-API
+- 🌱 I’m currently learning API
-- 💞️ I’m looking to collaborate on ...
-A game
+- 💞️ I’m looking to collaborate on a game
-- 📫 How to reach me ...
-Add me to discord username is Grant G#8831
+- 📫 Add me to discord.
+My username is Grant G#8831

 <!---
 GrantGreving/GrantGreving is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.